 Smoked Salmon Carbonara is a very easy-to-make recipe.
 This salmon pasta recipe is for lovers of fish and Mediterranean flavors.

-I think you all know that Spaghetti alla Carbonara is an Italian pasta dish made with eggs, parmesan cheese, pecorino romano cheese, guanciale and black pepper.
+We think you all know that Carbonara is an Italian pasta dish made with eggs, parmigiano cheese, pecorino romano, guanciale and black pepper.

 Smoked Salmon Carbonara is a really delicious dish, fresh and suitable for summer lunches, while the traditional Carbonara is a perfect dish for the fall/winter season.